ayanyu/acme-flex-box/README.md

 - animation css from animate.css
 - images for all teachers
 - shadow to all the cards
-- footer and opyright at bottom
+- footer and copyright at bottom